thought-machine/prometheus-multiplexer-sidecar/README.md

 different containers within a Pod and serving these on a single endpoint by mutating the metrics with the container name as a label.

+This was originally started as an intern project by [Chengcheng Xing](https://github.com/Xichc1127) during her internship at [Thought Machine](https://thoughtmachine.net/).

 ## Introduction

 This binary is a new tool for scraping metrics with Prometheus.
 It works with multi-container pods,